GBertolazzi/SpaceR/README.md

 ![](figure-markdown_github/SpatialRandomness-1.png)

-Following are the function arguments:
+Following there are the function arguments:

--   data: dataframe containing the cell spatial coordinates and marker positivities (1 = positive, 0 = negative).
+-   data: data frame containing the cell spatial coordinates and marker positivities (1 = positive, 0 = negative).
 Negative cells must be included in the dataset
 -   X: vector containing the names of variables that indicate the